 3. They have intense angry outbursts:

 All toddlers throw tantrums but a strong willed child exhibits intense anger that does not subside easily.
-They have low tolerance level and struggle to express their anger in a socially appropriate manner.
+They often have a low tolerance for transitions or sudden changes.
+Their frustration or anger may be overwhelming and they will need your help learning to express their feelings in a socially appropriate manner.

 4. They are impatient:

 These kids hate waiting for anything, be it in a line at the grocery store, sitting in a waiting room at the dentist’s office or waiting for their turn when playing.
-They are extremely impatient and want things to be done quickly and as per their wish.
+They are extremely impatient and want things to be done quickly and as per their wish because a strong-willed child has a clear idea of how things “should” go, they often have a hard time waiting their turn.
+However, a wise parent will have on hand ways to engage the intelligence of their strong willed child and actively teach them the value of waiting.
+This may require some incentives, especially when they are younger, for the desire behaviors..

 5. They like to make their own rules: